ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing

-Note that many needs and pain-points in the sections below are related to data processing.

-\boldsubsection{Desire for processor nodes.} Related to framing as data processing, three users wished for ``join'' nodes to concatenate LLM responses, and in one case were manually copying LLM outputs into a separate flow in the same document to emulate concatenation.
-Q8, who wanted to import a table with a thousand rows --and did not want to send off 1000 queries to GPT-4 while prototyping --wished for a ``Random Sampler'' processor, where users could control a sampling from input data.
-He suggested, too, an option to ensure semantic diversity of samples (e.g., via embeddings).
+Finally, related to data processing, three users wished for processor nodes, like ``join'' nodes to concatenate LLM responses, and in one case were manually copying LLM outputs into a separate flow to emulate concatenation.
+Note that many needs and pain-points below are related to data processing.